Nine sisters, beautiful in form and face,

 Learned the sweet songs of the Pierides.

-We are busy working to bring Henry Wadsworth Longfellow's "The Descent of the Muses" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Descent of the Muses" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Descent of the Muses" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.